 Online tests are similar to traditional in-person technical interview tests, with the use of technology bridging the geographical gap.
 You should conduct the online tests the same way as in-person tests, including asking the same software engineer technical interview questions.
-If you need guidance, check out these online tests for free.

 You can administer tests at any stage of the hiring process.
 Conduct them in the early recruitment stages to triage applicants and use a pre-employment assessment test questions and answers pdf to determine how likely the potential candidates are to succeed in the various tasks you have prepared down the line.

 Code quizzes, take-homes, whiteboards, online or in-person tests — they all have their pitfalls.
 If your company wants to hire real problem solvers, you need tests for interviews that better emulate what people will actually be doing, rather than asking how they would code up a solution to an artificial problem.